SungyunKim-AI/WSIs_rigid_registration/README.md

 ## 3. registration

 Run **benchmark registration** with DISK + (LightGlue or CycleMatcher) on three datasets: **HyReCo** (HE/IHC), **ANHIR**, and **ACROBAT**.

+**Code base.** The model implementations in `registration/models/` (e.g. LightGlue, matchers) are from [cvg/LightGlue](https://github.com/cvg/LightGlue/tree/main/lightglue).
+Integrate or copy the LightGlue model code from that repository as needed to run the benchmarks.

 ### Structure